How Much Does Smoke Detector Installation Cost in San Jose and Chico, CA?

 • At least one detector is required on each floor of the home

-• Carbon monoxide detectors are required in homes with gas appliances or an attached garage
+• Carbon monoxide detectors are required in any hallway outside a room used for sleeping, and in homes with gas appliances or an attached garage

 • New construction and major remodels require hardwired, interconnected alarms